nguyenpham98/React-SteamDeals/README.md

 # SteamDeals - Explore Steam Games On Sale (React/Firebase/CheapShark API)

-SteamDeals is a site that guides users to explore currently games at Steam on sale.
-Users can login with a Google account to personalize their favorite deals.
+SteamDeals is a price comparision site for discounted digital PC games on Steam.
+Users can login with a Google account and bookmark games to their personal wishlist.

 Visit the site here: https://react-steamdeals.web.app/